IHeartMedia: Television

 Clear Channel Television is a defunct television broadcaster and a former subsidiary of the group that was in operation, for nearly 20 years, from 1988 to 2008.
 It owned more than 40 stations, most of them were from the Big Six networks, a few of which are independent (non-network affiliates).
 It was initially headed by J. Daniel Sullivan, who set up as president of Clear Channel's television division.

 The group made its beginnings when the first television station iHeartMedia purchased as Clear Channel was WPMI in Mobile, Alabama in 1988.
 Later that year, Clear Channel Communications bought out KDTU-TV in Tucson, Arizona, which became Clear Channel's second television station.
 On March 13, 1989, Clear Channel Television bought out KOKI-TV for $6.5 million.
 This was followed on July 3 of that year with the purchase of Fox affiliate WAWS-TV in Jacksonville, Florida, from Malrite Communications Group, for $8.1 million.

-Eventually over time, Clear Channel Television became the second-largest independent independent television group, behind Sinclair Broadcast Group.
+Eventually over time, Clear Channel Television became the second-largest independent television group, behind Sinclair Broadcast Group.
 In 1990, Clear Channel bought out its fifth television station, KSAS-TV in Wichita, Kansas, for $7.9 million.
 In 1991, Clear Channel bought out KLRT-TV in Little Rock, Arkansas for $6.6 million.
 In 1992, Clear Channel bought out WPTY-TV in Memphis from Chase Communications for $21 million.
 Later on in 1993, the company bought out KITN-TV in Minneapolis/St. Paul from Nationwide Communications, followed in 1994 by the purchase of WXXA-TV in Albany from Heritage Communications, for $25.5 million.

 In 1991, Clear Channel Television jumped into the foray of local marketing agreements, starting in 1991 with WJTC, which Clear Channel operated through a LMA with WPMI, and subsequently later on in 1992, when KASN entered into a LMA with Clear Channel's KLRT-TV.
 Clear Channel also entered into a deal with Providence Journal Company, who owns Fox affiliate KMSB in Tucson to operate KTTU through a local marketing agreement.
 Memphis also jumped onto the board when WLMT entered into a LMA with Clear Channel's WPTY.
 Also in 1993, Clear Channel entered into a local marketing agreement with RDS Communications to operate KTFO-TV in Tulsa, which most of the inventory will be supplied by KOKI.
 Later on, in 1994, in Jacksonville, WTEV-TV entered into a local marketing agreement with WAWS, the Clear Channel television station.